nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * 2d.
 Amigos detects that user has requested for a pop-up window in the command.
     * 2d1.
 Amigos creates a separate window, allowing for long-form text to be keyed in.
     * 2d2.
-User keys in long form text into pop-up window, with first line as title.
+User keys in long form text into pop-up window in an appropriate format.
     * 2d3.
 User confirms entry, closing the window.

   Use case resumes at step 3.